mmarkus13/yt-dlc/README.md

 - Keep Deno updated and use a currently supported version.
 - FFmpeg is required for many video/audio processing operations.
 - The official standalone yt-dlp binary does not require Python.
-- Python **3.11 or newer** is required if you choose the PyPI/Python installation method.
+- Python **3.11 or newer** is recommended for the optional PyPI installation path used by this project.
+- Python 3.10 is not used or required by the normal installation.
 - A separate `pip install yt-dlp-ejs` is not required for the standalone-binary setup.
 - The `yt` and `ytmp3` wrapper scripts are maintained as files in this repository.
 - The installer downloads the repository versions of `yt` and `ytmp3`, avoiding duplicated wrapper implementations.
+- The wrappers first use yt-dlp's normal client selection and retry with `player_client=web` when extraction fails.
 - Avoid relying on permanently hard-coded YouTube client workarounds.
 - Only download content you have the right to download and use.